| | |

 In his book Journey to Sicily, Goethe

-“Since there was no hotel in this city, a kind family
+wrote:“Since there was no hotel in this city, a kind family

 welcomed us, allowing us to use a large alcove located